 You need not claim survivor benefits as soon as your spouse dies or at your earliest eligibility age.
 There is no time limit to file, and they actually grow if you delay claiming them until you reach your full retirement age.
 For survivor benefits, full retirement age is currently 66 but will rise incrementally to 67 over the next several years.

 However, depending on your financial situation it might make sense to file as soon as possible after the death is reported to Social Security.
 Survivor benefits are dated from the time you apply and are not retroactive to the time of death.

 Also potentially eligible for survivor benefits are:

 - Minor and disabled children.
-More than 2 million offspring of deceased workers were receiving swurvivor benefits as of May 2022.
+Nearly 2 million offspring of deceased workers were receiving survivor benefits as of September 2022.
 Qualifying children can collect 75 percent of a late parent’s benefit.
 To be eligible for survivor benefits the child must be under 18 (or up to 19 and 2 months if they are still in high school full time) or have a disability dating from before they turned 22.
 Stepchildren and grandchildren may also qualify.
 In all cases, children must be unmarried to collect survivor benefits.

 - Parents.
 Survivor benefits can go to parents age 62 or older who were financially dependent on a son or daughter who dies.
 The amount is 82.5 percent of the deceased’s benefit for one parent, 75 percent each for two.